lauravz98/Final-Book-Hunters/README.md

 # Project overview
+In this project different technologies were used for the back and front end, especially spring-boot and angular.
 The global architecture diagram of the project is as follows.

 <p align="center">
     <img src = /img/BookHunter.drawio.png width="650">
 </p>